qualcomm/QcNode/docs/camera.md

 ## 3.4 qcarcam multi-client feature

 The qcarcam supports a multi-client feature, allowing two or more processes to open and stream from the same camera sensor simultaneously.
-RideHal facilitates this through the configuration options `clientId` and `bPrimary`.
+QC facilitates this through the configuration options `clientId` and `bPrimary`.
 Note that if `clientId` is set to 0, it defaults to single-client mode, permitting only one process to open and stream from the camera sensor.

 ```c
 // this is a demo config for the primary session